JeffVi/DX-Tarots/README.md

 ## Features

-You can edit, enable or disable features by editing variables under `CUSTOM CONFIG` (top of the lua file).
+You can edit, enable or disable features by editing variables under `CUSTOM CONFIG` (top of the TarotDx lua file).
 See the [CHANGELOG.md](./CHANGELOG.md) for a list of all changes.

 ### New Tarot cards

-A set of deluxe tarots was created, they have a set chance to replace a tarot card when a tarot card is created
+Two sets of tarots was created, they have a set chance to replace a tarot card when a tarot card is created

 ### New Planet cards